 The Company has various stock plans, some of which have been approved by the Company's stockholders, for key management employees, including officers and directors who are employees, certain consultants and independent members of the Board of Directors.
-The plans are Nonqualified Stock Options ("NQSO") plans, Incentive Stock Option ("ISO") plans, and SAR plans.
-Under these plans, options or SARs are granted at the discretion of the Stock Option Committee at an exercise price not less than the fair market value of the Company's common stock on the date of grant.
+The plans are Nonqualified Stock Options plans, Incentive Stock Option plans, and Stock Appreciation Rights ("SAR") plans.
+Under these plans, options or SARs are granted at the discretion of the Stock Option Committee or the Compensation Committee of the Board of Directors at an exercise price not less than the fair market value of the Company's common stock on the date of grant.